Langues et littératureAnglaisWordPress

 Auteur Mark Dingemanse

 Large language models make it entirely trivial to generate endless amounts of seemingly plausible text.
-There’s no need to be cynical to see the virtual inevitability of unending waves of algorithmically tuned AI-generated uninformation: the market forces are in place and they will be relentless.
+The web is about to be engulfed in unending waves of algorithmically tuned AI-generated uninformation.
+This builds a feedback loop of uninformation feeding on uninformation.
+Counterintuitively, there was never a better time to be a scholar.